Sourabhsinghchouhan/Single_cycle_ALU/README.md

 # Single_cycle_ALU
-To create ALU file which will execute in single cycle Author-Sourabh Singh Chouhan
+ALU which will execute in single cycle
+Author-Sourabh Singh Chouhan